The Racer's Group: NASCAR

 Labonte competed the first half of the season for the team in 2010.
 TaxSlayer.com sponsored the team for twelve races.
 Since the team was not sponsored for the full season, a number of races resulted in a start-and-park situation.
 At Dover, the team quit after 65 laps.
 On June 23, Labonte parted ways with TRG Motorsports.
 Bliss finished ninth at Daytona.
 Andy Lally, Landon Cassill, Chad McCumbee and Tony Raines also drove the No. 71.
 Hermie Sadler made his first start since 2006 at the October Martinsville race.
 Brendan Gaughan raced at Phoenix, his first Cup race since 2004.
 Despite the team's sponsorship troubles and driver changes, TRG Motorsports finished 35th in the owner's points, guaranteeing the team a start for the first five races of 2011.

 Owner Kevin Buckler said on NASCAR Race Hub before the Watkins Glen race that the No. 71 team would continue to race full-time in 2011.
 Lally announced he would run for Rookie of the Year honors.
 On March 23, 2011, Buckler announced that the team is switching manufacturers to Ford, beginning at Texas.
 They also went into a support program with Roush Fenway Racing.
 Late in 2011, TRG ran a second car, a No. 77.
 Lally drove the car at Charlotte (with Hermie Sadler in the 71) to a 42nd-place finish.
 T. J. Bell attempted Talladega in the car, with the late Dan Wheldon's name adorning the namerail, but did not qualify.
 The No. 71 entry struggled at the end of the season and finished 36th in owner's points, not guaranteeing the team a start for the first five races of 2012.
 TRG suspended its NASCAR team for 2012.
 Lally left NASCAR and returned to the Rolex Sports Car Series.

+Before closing operations, TRG Motorsports, TRG, and Adobe Road Winery filed a defamation lawsuit against their former marketing agent, Jason Medbury, whose firm, Media Barons in Los Angeles, established a parody website of Buckler's firms and teams under the title, "Generic Race Team" and "GRT."
+The case was dismissed on free speech grounds and a successful anti-SLAPP motion by the defense.